swiss-ai-center/documentation/docs/how-to-guides/how-to-deploy-the-core-engine-on-an-exoscale-kubernetes-cluster.md

-# How to deploy the Core engine on an Exoscale Kubernetes cluster
+# How to deploy the Core AI Engine on an Exoscale Kubernetes cluster

-This guide will help you to deploy the Core engine on an Exoscale Kubernetes cluster.
+This guide will help you to deploy the Core AI Engine on an Exoscale Kubernetes cluster.

 ## Guide